Smoac/openbis-fork/api-openbis-javascript/npm/packages/README.md

 ## How to test the package before publishing

+- start up openBIS Application Server in dev mode (i.e. running at localhost:8888)
 - in test-app folder execute:
   - `npm install`
   - `npm link @openbis/openbis.esm`
   - `npm start`
-- open http://localhost:3000 and check everything works as expected
+- open http://localhost:3000 and check everything works as expected (click the button to get a popup with a list of spaces)
 - stop test-app
 - in test-app-ts folder execute:
   - `npm install`
   - `npm link @openbis/openbis.esm`
   - `npm start`
-- open http://localhost:3000 and check everything works as expected
+- open http://localhost:3000 and check everything works as expected (click the button to get a popup with a list of spaces)
 - stop test-app-ts

 ## How to publish the package